Truck convoy leaves D.C. area after weeks of traffic-snarling protests

 Brase and others met with Republican lawmakers inside the U.S. Capitol and gave Sen. Ted Cruz (R-Tex.) a ride from the speedway into D.C. for a news conference.
 But the People’s Convoy did not accomplish its goals.
 The group now says that even raising awareness of their protest counts as a success.

 Convoy supporters have bragged about being a part of the insurrectionist mob.
 Cowboys for Trump founder Couy Griffin spoke at the speedway following his federal conviction for trespassing in the Jan.
 6, 2021, attack on the U.S. Capitol.
-According to a YouTube video dated March 26, Brase told those gathered around a campfire that if he was in D.C. that day, he would have entered the Capitol.
+According to a YouTube video dated March 26, Brase told those gathered around a campfire at the speedway that if he was in D.C. that day, he would have entered the Capitol.

-The move to California comes as the Unity Project, an anti-vaccine activism group that has supported the convoy — including helping it launch in February — is encouraging its supporters to fight the same proposed California mandates bills and is listed among Defeat the Mandates rally’s partners and sponsors.
+The move to California comes as the Unity Project — an anti-vaccine activism group that has supported the convoy — is encouraging its supporters to fight the same proposed California mandates bills and is listed among Defeat the Mandates rally’s partners and sponsors.
 Paul Alexander, a former official in President Donald Trump’s Health and Human Services Department, is listed as the Unity Project’s chief scientific officer and often rallied convoy members at the speedway.

 As the People’s Convoy traveled across the country and rallied in Hagerstown, it claimed to have amassed more than $1.7 million in donations.
 That was collected by the American Foundation for Civil Liberties and Freedom, which launched last year and has named as its executive director a Texas woman who authorities allege violated the terms of her community supervision after pleading guilty to felony fraud and exploitation charges in 2020, The Washington Post has reported.